waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LESSON 10:** My World Knowledge Graph management is a critical weakness.
 I must be diligent in adding nodes AND edges for every single map transition to maintain data integrity.
 The `world_knowledge_manager_agent` should help with this.
 - **LESSON 11:** I have been fixating on incorrect hypotheses for too long.
 I need to abandon failing strategies much faster and be more flexible in my approach.
 - **LESSON 12:** The ladder at B1F(26,10) leads UP to 1F.
 The ladder at B1F(18,12) leads DOWN to B2F(26,10).
 Taking the B2F(26,10) ladder back up results in an immediate, one-way warp back to B1F(18,12).
 The entire eastern section of B2F is a confirmed dead-end loop.
 Do not enter again.
-- **LESSON 13:** The `pathfinding_agent` has become unreliable, failing repeatedly.
-I must switch to manual path planning until I can successfully refine it.
-Do not rely on it.
+- **LESSON 13:** The `pathfinding_agent` is critically flawed and unreliable, likely ignoring elevation changes.
+I must refine it immediately to restore efficient navigation.
+Manual pathing is a temporary, inefficient workaround.
 - **LESSON 14:** Prioritize direct game state information and personal observation over external guides or preconceived notions.
 The Super Nerd at Mt.
 Moon 1F (25, 32) was a non-battling NPC, despite my assumption he was a mandatory fight.